 Exciting times lay ahead.
 He was headhunted by Inkwanca Municipality in Molteno in August 2002 to work in the office of the executive mayor and municipal manager.
 Although appointed as a personal assistant, his job quickly evolved into strategically managing both offices from 2002 until 2006.
 He was then appointed as the Executive Manager for Community Services.
 During this time, he was tasked to establish all the units within that department (waste management, traffic services, parks, library services, etc.).
 Awards poured in as this department excelled, winning the annual VUNA Awards once and the Cleanest Town Award twice in the Eastern Cape.

-Stratu moved the Western Cape in 2008 after he was appointed as the Director for Community Services at Bitou Municipality – he held this position until 2017.
+Stratu moved to the Western Cape in 2008 after he was appointed as the Director for Community Services at Bitou Municipality – he held this position until 2017.
 He carefully crafted and constituted the entire Community Services Department during his time at Bitou.
 His department won the Provincial and National Government Govan Mbeki Awards twice each.
 He was also the Acting Municipal Manager for a quarter at Bitou before being appointed as the Municipal Manager for GRDM in 2017.
 The same year he was also elected as the President of the Institute for Local Government Management (ILGM) in South Africa.
 ILGM is a centre for excellence of Local Government in the country where Section 56 and 57 municipal managers are afforded networking and knowledge-sharing opportunities.

 Monde is proudly married to his wife Phumla who he met in 1993.
 He has a son, Tobani, and two daughters, Babalwa and Olona.
 He explains, “Issues close to my heart are to see my family prosper – they always come first; my kids are everything to me.”
 He also shared how it is important for him to see those around him progress in life, while also trying to assist where he can.